BrijeshKarra/Project_Sales_Analysis/README.md

 ## Overview
 This project analyzes sales and customer data for Contoso, a fictional e-commerce company by Microsoft.
 Using customer segmentation, cohort analysis, and retention modeling, the analysis identifies high-value segments, revenue trends, and churn risks.
 The findings support actionable strategies to improve retention, optimize marketing, and maximize revenue growth.
-The project is inspired by the online course [SQL for Data Analytics – Intermediate Course + Project](https://www.lukebarousse.com/int-sql) by [Luke Barousse](https://github.com/lukebarousse).

 ## Business Questions
 1. **Customer Segmentation:** Who are our most valuable customers?